SouvickMazumdar/Project_IDEAS_CO21/TECHNICAL_MANUAL.md

 ## Project Overview

 This project is a web-based data extraction and display tool built with **Streamlit** and **Selenium**.
-It scrapes data from two business information websites, Tofler, Screener and Zauba, and displays the retrieved information on a Streamlit interface.
+It scrapes data from three business information websites, Tofler, Screener and Zauba, and displays the retrieved information on a Streamlit interface.

 ---